Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Faux Leather Sofa

-If your last “leather” sofa turned sticky, cracked on the arms, or shed little black flakes, you already know faux leather can be hit-or-miss.
-Add kids, pets, or a bright window, and labels like PU, vinyl, and bonded leather start to feel like a guessing game.
-This guide shows you how to match the material to your home, spot better construction, and care for it so it ages predictably.
-You’ll get a quick decision guide first, then a deeper walk-through.
+If your last “leather” sofa turned sticky, cracked at the arms, or started shedding little black flakes, you already know faux leather can be hit or miss.
+Once kids, pets, or a bright window enter the picture, labels like PU, vinyl, and bonded leather stop feeling straightforward.
+This guide keeps the choice simple: a quick decision guide first, then a closer look at what each material means, what to test before you buy, and how to care for it so wear shows up more predictably.

 Quick Decision Guide for Choosing a Faux Leather Sofa

-• Choose PU-coated faux leather when comfort and a softer hand-feel matter most (lounging, movie nights, “warm” look).
+• Choose PU-coated faux leather when comfort and a softer hand-feel matter most for lounging, movie nights, and a less plastic-looking finish.

-• Choose vinyl/PVC upholstery when wipe-clean practicality and heavy daily wear matter most (kids, frequent guests, high-traffic seating).
+• Choose vinyl/PVC upholstery when wipe-clean practicality and heavier daily wear matter more than first-touch softness.

-• If your sofa will sit in strong sun or a humid room, prioritize a tougher protective topcoat, a longer upholstery warranty, and colors that hide micro-scuffs.
+• If your sofa will sit in strong sun or a humid room, prioritize a tougher protective topcoat, a clearer upholstery warranty, and colors that hide light scuffs.

-• Before buying, get the material named in writing: “polyurethane (PU) coated fabric” or “vinyl/PVC,” plus the warranty terms for peeling, cracking, and seam failure.
+• Before buying, get the material named in writing: “polyurethane (PU) coated fabric” or “vinyl/PVC,” plus the warranty language for peeling, cracking, and seam failure.

-• Always handle a swatch: tight-fold it, rub it with a white cloth, and check for tackiness or dye transfer.
+• Always handle a swatch.
+Tight-fold it, rub it with a white cloth, and check for tackiness, whitening, or dye transfer.

 Common Faux Leather Sofa Mistakes and How to Avoid Them